spyroot/idrac_ctl/README.md

 # idrac_ctl
-Dell iDRAC command line tool
+Standalone command line tool provide option to interact with Dell iDRAC via Redfish REST API.
+It supports both asynchronous and synchronous options to interact with iDRAC.

 # Overview
 This tool provides an option to interact with Dell iDRAC via the command line and execute almost every workflow you can do via Web UI.
-The idract_ctl, by default, outputs everything in JSON, so you can easily pass it to any other tools to filter.
+The idrac_ctl, by default, outputs everything in JSON, so you can easily pass it to any other tools to filter.
 Some commands provide an option to filter on action or specific fields, and s is still ongoing work.
 The tool developed in extendability mind.
 Each command registered dynamically.
 It sufficiently indicates the import statement